paragonie/airship-docs/en-us/WHY.md

 ### 3. Supports a multi-site architecture out of the box.

 Each Cabin is its own website.
 Install as many Cabins as you need.
+No questionable hacks needed.

 ### 4. Designed by progressive-minded application security professionals.